facebookincubator/ForgeArmory/ttps/cloud/aws/secretsmanager/steal-secretsmanager-secret/README.md

 ![Meta TTP](https://img.shields.io/badge/Meta_TTP-blue)

-This script uses AWS CLI commands to exfiltrate secrets from AWS Secrets Manager.
+This TTP uses AWS CLI commands to exfiltrate secrets from AWS Secrets Manager.

 ## Arguments

-- **detect**: If set to true, the script will query CloudTrail to determine if the secret retrieval was logged.
+- **detect**: If set to true, the TTP will query CloudTrail to determine if the secret retrieval was logged.
+Defaults to `true`.
-- **target_secret_id**: The ID of the secret that you want to steal.
-If this is set to "all", the script will attempt to steal all secrets.
+- **target_secret_id**: Specifies the ID of the target secret in Secrets Manager.
+If set to `all`, it will retrieve all secrets accessible within the specified AWS region (provided by setting `$AWS_DEFAULT_REGION`).
+- **artifact_output_dir**: The directory where the stolen secrets will be stored.
+Defaults to `$HOME/.ttpforge/artifacts/steal-secretsmanager-secret`.

 ## Pre-requisites